tanyelai/neuroscience/README.md

 <br/>

 ## About my passion
 As can be easily seen, I have no past work with neuroscience.
 However, it has been my dream for a long time to explore the brain, understand cognitive processes and contribute something to this field.
-To prepare for this, I tried to isolate and improve myself at points that crossed my field at university.
+To prepare for this, I tried to improve myself at subjects that crossed my field at university.
 For example, computer vision and natural language processing.
 As a long term goal, using what I learned from this process, I will develop artificial intelligence-based projects with having clear understanding of the neuroscience domain's problems and needs.
 While I think that deep learning and new technologies can play an important role in the discovery of the brain, I rolled up my sleeves to learn traditional methods as well.
 <br/><br/><br/>

 ## About this repository